dom3d/LearningProtoactorNetOnOSX/README.md

 Calls to Cluster.GetAsync may need to be repeated until success.
 In my test it took a while each time to actually have Get succeed.
 You can only get Root actors but not a child actor.

 ## Grain (Virtual Actor)
-Grains are an additional convienience layer that does a lot of things under the automatically.
-It requires to use ProtoActor Cluster.
+Grains are a convienience mecahnic that does a lot of the actor management under the hood automatically for you.
+It also strictly uses typed RPC for communicationa and it requires to use ProtoActor Cluster.

 - automatic creation in ProtoActor nodes that called the Grain's factory
 - automatic activation